Using Bug Repellent with FR Clothing

 What is Permethrin?

 Permethrin is a specially designed formula that bonds with fabric to provide protection for six weeks or longer and is non-flammable.
 Permethrin prevents the spread of Lyme disease, Rocky Mountain Spotted Fever, West Nile Virus, and other infectious diseases caused by insects.
 The active ingredient in permethrin kills ticks and mosquitoes that come in contact with treated clothing.
 Insect repellent for FR clothing is specifically formulated to provide up to six weeks of protection against biting insects without reducing the safety benefits and protection of FR clothing.
 Permethrin is tested safe per ASTM F1506, Electrical Arc and Flammability Test, and ASTM 1958F-1958M-05, Electrical Arc Exposure method using mannequins F, Federal Test Method H191 method 5903, flame resistance of clothing and vertical burn (3).

 - Provides the maximum protection against insects and other disease-carrying bugs

 - Is made up of a non-DEET formula

 - Is long-lasting

-To protect yourself from pesky bug bites and insect-transmitted diseases on the job, the combination of permethrin-treated clothing and skin application of DEET-based insect repellent creates a formidable barrier against mosquito bites.
+To protect yourself from pesky bug bites and insect-transmitted diseases on the job, treat clothing with permethrin to create a formidable barrier against mosquito bites while staying safe from arc flash/flash fire in the field.
 Tyndale recommends using bug repellent from Rainbow Technology Corporation who makes products especially for the utility and industrial markets.